The 5 Healthiest High Fiber Cereals, According to a Dietitian

 To this point, many breakfast cereals are better classified as breakfast desserts.

-Here are the best high-fiber cereals that contain at least 5 grams of fiber and less than 3 grams of sugar per serving:
+Here are the healthiest high fiber cereals that contain at least 5 grams of fiber and less than 3 grams of sugar per serving:

 1. Fiber One Original Bran

-With a whopping 18 grams of fiber per serving, General Mills’ Fiber One is one fiber-rich cereal.
+Providing a whopping 18 grams of fiber per serving, General Mills’ Fiber One is the highest fiber cereal on this list.

 Most of the cereal’s fiber comes from insoluble sources like wheat, corn bran, and cellulose.